vincentho627/AI-Flappy-Bird/README.md

 Introduction
 ------------
-Flappy Bird was one of the most frustrating and addicting game ever created, the feeling when the bird dies has always been annoying to deal with.
+Flappy Bird is one of the most frustrating and addicting game ever created, the feeling when the bird dies has always been annoying to deal with.
 So I thought why not created an AI to play the game for me and never die.
 In this project I used one of the most successful reinforcement learning algorithms called
 NeuroEvolution of Augmenting Topologies aka NEAT to train an AI to play the game flawlessly.